Mexico City assesses monument damage after anti-rape march

 Protesters wrote phrases like “They don’t take care of us” and “rape state” in lime green, purple and black spray paint across the base of the Angel monument, which commemorates Mexico’s independence from Spain and is often the site of celebrations by city residents.

+The monument was slated for repairs at some point due to damages from the September 2017 earthquake; Martínez said that those restoration plans will be fast-tracked after the vandalism and to show “solidarity” with rape victims and feminists.

 Demonstrators also painted the word “rapists” on the wall of a nearby police station and trashed a major bus station.
-A male television reporter was assaulted by another man while covering the protest.
+A male television reporter was punched by another man while covering the protest.

-Mexico City Mayor Claudia Sheinbaum, the first woman elected to head the city’s government, said via Twitter that the attorney general’s office of the metropolis will investigate and bring charges against those who attacked journalists.
+Mexico City Mayor Claudia Sheinbaum, the first woman elected to head the city’s government, said via Twitter that the attorney general’s office of the metropolis will investigate and bring charges against those who attacked journalists, bystanders and public buildings.

+The Associated Press witnessed some female protesters assail men during the Friday demonstration.

+In a Friday statement, Sheinbaum accused the protesters of trying to provoke authorities into using force, saying “that’s what they’re looking for” and that “violence is not fought with violence.”

 Violence against women is a serious problem in Mexico.